semantifyit/ds-specifications/DomainSpecifications/DS-V7/Grammar/VerificationReport/ErrorEntry.md

 `ds:dsPath` and `ds:dataPath` represent pointers to the source of the found error in the DS and/or the data, respectively.
 The following semantics can be changed based on the verification use case and available data formats.

 `ds:dsPath` has a string as value.
 The path in the DS where an error was found (meta verification) or where the constraint for a found error was specified (compliance verification).
 The path value is a JSON-Path-like construct that points to a specific part within the Domain Specification.
+For DS-V7, the used DS-Path syntax is presented in [a dedicated document](./../DsPath/README.md).

 `ds:dataPath` has a string as value.
 The path in the given data where an error was found (compliance verification and schema.org verification).
 The path value is a JSON-Path-like construct that points to a specific part within the given data.